How Much Does It Cost to Install Vinyl Plank Flooring?

 There will be additional price factors and considerations when budgeting for the cost to install vinyl plank flooring.
 These include the removal of old flooring, underlayment, trimming, design, stairs, and warranty.

-Removing old flooring costs about $32 per hour.
-If you’re interested in replacing the flooring in a 2,500-square-foot house, it could take as long as 16 hours, which would total $512.
+Removing old flooring costs $1 to $2 per square foot.
 Installing a new floor costs approximately $36 per hour and could take upwards of a few days.
-If you decide on a non-floating floor, it will take longer to finish the job, with labor costs reaching near $5,000.
+If the homeowner decides on a non-floating floor, it will take longer to finish the job, with labor costs in the thousands.
 If the existing flooring was glued down by an adhesive and was installed in the 1980s or earlier, there is a good chance the adhesive contains asbestos.
-Call a professional to get it tested so it can be removed properly.
+Homeowners are advised to call a professional to get it tested so it can be removed properly.

 Some vinyl flooring professionals recommend using an underlayment beneath vinyl flooring.
-Using an underlayment is beneficial if you want to reduce noise and make the surface more comfortable.
+Using an underlayment is beneficial for reducing noise and making the surface more comfortable.
 This typically costs $0.50 per square foot.
 Thicker vinyl floors that are floated do not need an underlayment.

 Trim and molding hide gaps near the walls after vinyl flooring has been installed.
 It provides a consistent look by pulling together the flooring and the rest of the room.
-Some homeowners will reuse the old trim and only pay for labor costs for the reinstallation, which runs approximately $36 per hour.
-Another option is to purchase new trim, which averages $320 for a 100- to 200-square-foot space and up to $620 for a 400- to 500-square-foot area.
-Prices can differ from the national average because of the trim type and how much area needs to be covered.
+Some homeowners will reuse the old trim and only pay for labor costs for the reinstallation.
+Another option is to purchase new trim.
+Prices can vary based on the trim type and how much area needs to be covered.

 Vinyl plank flooring is installed in one of three ways, each with its own benefits.

 Peel-and-stick vinyl planks have an adhesive on the back that will stick to the subfloor.
 While adhering the vinyl planks to the subfloor is easy, the prep is not.
 Peel-and-stick vinyl planks are a flexible core product.
 Flexible core flooring needs a strong and even subfloor to adhere correctly, or else it will bend and warp if the subfloor is not perfectly level.
-Peel-and-stick vinyl planks are in the mid-price range of labor for this installation method.
+Peel-and-stick vinyl planks generally have a lower installation cost of $2 to $8 per square foot.

-Gluing down individual vinyl planks is the most expensive installation option.
+Gluing down individual vinyl planks costs $3 to $11 per square foot.
 Glue-down installations are costly because they’re so labor intensive.
 Keep in mind that the price of a glue-down installation for vinyl plank flooring is similar to the price range for engineered hardwood flooring.
 If you’re interested in low-VOC vinyl flooring, the glue used to affix it is typically high in VOCs, which can make this installation method not eco-friendly.

 Benefits of Choosing Vinyl Plank Flooring

-Choosing a new type of flooring for your home can feel overwhelming.
+Choosing a new type of flooring can feel overwhelming.
 It can be challenging to compare the pros and cons of different flooring options with so many choices available, including other composite choices, such as laminate flooring.
-Vinyl plank flooring has become a favorite of homeowners for many reasons, including that it successfully mimics the natural look of stone and wood.
+There are several pros and cons of vinyl flooring, but it has become a favorite of homeowners for many reasons, including that it successfully mimics the natural look of stone and wood.

-With vinyl plank flooring, you can get the look of hardwood without the price.
+With vinyl plank flooring, lofty hardwood flooring costs can be avoided while achieving the same look.
 Vinyl plank excels at imitating many types of wood flooring.
 Many homeowners prefer vinyl plank flooring since it’s more affordable to install than hardwood, it doesn’t require special maintenance.
+In addition, if a vinyl plank is damaged, it’s easy to replace and match the existing flooring.

 Vinyl plank flooring can be as durable as hardwood flooring for a fraction of the price, depending on the quality.
 It can withstand high-traffic residential and commercial environments.